 What should a professional massage feel like?

 Your massage will begin with lighter flowing (effleurage) motions.
 Your massage therapist may use lotion, gel, or oil.
 Once your nerves and superficial muscles relax, your massage therapist may gradually increase pressure as your body allows.
 If you feel discomfort, numbness, or tingling, please let your therapist know.
 You should feel some type of relief following your massage therapy session.

 NO PAIN, NO GAIN is a common misconception during massage therapy sessions.
 Forcing your muscles to relax can cause the muscles to contract and protect themselves, in turn, causing more pain and discomfort following the session.
-At Massage on Main by Crystal, our professional massage therapist prefer to assist the body to heal itself by performing appropriate and safe touch for our clients.
+At Massage on Main, LLC, our professional massage therapist prefer to assist the body to heal itself by performing appropriate and safe touch for our clients.